 loading...

-Yes, according to the Department of Transportation, U.S. Route 20 is the longest highway in the country at 3,365 miles, going coast to coast from Massachusetts to Oregon.
+According to the Department of Transportation, U.S. Route 20 is the longest highway in the country at 3,365 miles, ending in Newport, Oregon (or beginning).

 The DOT says that it runs through 12 states: Massachusetts, New York, Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, Wyoming, Montana, Idaho, and Oregon.

-24/7 Tempo says it's actually quite a famous route for more than just being the longest in the country, and there's even a nonprofit called The Historic US Route 20 Association that has detailed history, newsletters, and a store.
+It's actually quite a famous route for more than just being the longest in the country.
+There's a nonprofit called The Historic US Route 20 Association with a detailed history, store, and newsletters.

 More From Seacoast Current